anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/README.md

 # Demo Guides

 This directory contains comprehensive guides for the OpenShift GitOps with OpenShift Virtualization workshop demos.
-All demos are executed through Ansible playbooks that provide automated and reproducible demonstrations of ArgoCD behaviors (drift detection, recovery, and Git-based provisioning).
+All demos are executed through Ansible playbooks that provide automated and reproducible demonstrations of ArgoCD behaviors (drift detection, recovery, and Git-based provisioning) through manual sync operations.

 ## Contents